Event

 城端曳山祭

-Johana Hikiyama Matsuri Festival [One of “Yama, Hoko, Yatai, float festivals in Japan List of the Intangible Cultural Heritage of UNESCO” ]
+Johana Hikiyama Festival (One of the “Yama, Hoko, Yatai, Float festivals” on the Japan List of UNESCO Intangible Cultural Heritages)

 Date:The festival is held every year on May 4th and 5th.
 It begins on the evening of the 4th and runs from 9:00 AM to about 11:00 PM on the 5th.